kmye/ulala-clan-war-planner/README.md

 Features:
 - Import & Export Player data from CSV.
+- Input of player data using form.
 - Organize players to team by drag and drop.
+- Usage of local storage to store player data so the data will not disappear after page refresh.

 ## Available Scripts